 Increasing HBCU attendance is only part of the battle.

 Last year, the state of Maryland was forced to pay $577 million that was withheld from Maryland HBCUs for fifteen years.
 HBCUs in other are reportedly doing the same thing.
 I'm not suggesting that alumni should donate more to make up for funding that governments deny HBCUs.
+The lies about the Strengthening Historically Black Colleges and Universities program Title III-B program and Trump saving HBCUs by signing the FUTURE Act are for the politically minded Black leaders.
 But a few bucks annually from a bunch of people can go a long way.
 It's the easiest option for those without extra time to contribute now.

 Do @Kirkland_Ellis, @LawyersComm, or the Coalition for Equity and Excellence in Maryland Higher Education have any public lessons learned or after-action review for use as a template?
 Is there a best point of contact for seeing which states already have similar actions pending?— Jt (@jtspratley) December 7, 2022